407-610-2417

 ROI = (Revenue growth from organic traffic – Link building costs) / Link building costs × 100%

-• Identify a group of target pages you’ve been building links to
+• Identify the target pages you have been building links to

-• Count how many new leads or customers came from organic traffic to those pages
+• Count the new leads or potential customers generated by organic traffic to those pages

-• Estimate the average deal size or LTV of those customers
+• Estimate average deal size or customer LTV

-• Factor in all costs, including salaries for link builders and copywriters, plus placement fees
+• Factor in all costs, including link builders, copywriters, and placement fees

-At SeoProfy, our outsource SEO team helps SaaS companies earn high-quality backlinks from trusted platforms with clear metrics and a focus on real results.
+At SeoProfy, our outsource SEO team helps SaaS businesses earn high-quality links from authoritative sites with clear metrics, transparent reporting, and a focus on sustainable growth and SEO value — rather than private blog networks or other shortcuts.